-The State of Alaska provides the AlaskaJobs system as an electronic student and data information system.
+AAE provides the AlaskaJobs system as an electronic student and data information system.
 AlaskaJobs provides a joint application between workforce development components and WIOA partners.
 Grantees will be required to record student information, such as demographic information, assessment scores, and class attendance into the system.